lambdamusic/Ontospy/README.md

 ####Credits:
+todo

 What?
 =======

-Originally, I developed this in order to get the hang of the RdfLib library.
+Originally, I developed this in order to get the hang of the RdfLib library (note: it was previously called OntoInspector).

-You can pass an OWL or RDFS ontology to the OntosPy class, and it'll give you a bunch of useful information about it.
+You can pass an OWL or RDFS ontology to the Ontology class, and it'll give you a bunch of useful information about it.
 That's all!

 The file can be used in standalone mode too.

-Note: previously called OntoInspector <http://www.michelepasin.org/software/ontoinspector/>

 Changelog